slow pace life

 The Slow Pace Honeymoon

-At first, the slow pace appears to be magical, and you don’t want it to end.
+At first, the slow way of living appears to be magical, and you don’t want it to end.
 It’s like the honeymoon phase of a marriage.

 Now, after a while, you get to realize that the slow pace doesn’t always work, even when you need questions answered by a professional in your area.
 They tend not to call you back right away.
 Sometimes not even within 24 hours.